Mentoring, counselling, coaching and role models (post-entry)

 - Acting as a role model

-The information on this page relates to formal programmes run by HE providers, as opposed to informal relationships.
+The information on this page only focuses on formal programmes run by HE providers post-entry into HE, as opposed to informal relationships.

 What is the target group?